fightforthefuture/old.fightforthefuture.org/site/_static_pages/jobs.md

 * You enjoy a fast-paced environment and can pivot quickly and as needed to make changes based on changing outside requirements.
 * You like brainstorming ways to simplify the scope of a project to fit a given timeline (e.g. if the team asks for something crazy/hard, maybe there’s a much easier way to achieve a similar result) and you’re always looking for those kinds of lovely simplifications.
 * You’re happy doing some self-QA and tweaking until a user experience works reliably and feels nice.
-* You’re comfortable working as the only technical person in a team (this won’t always be the case, but it will sometimes) and thinking into and around a problem, exposing corner cases and potential issues to non-technical collaborators.
+* You’re good at thinking into and around a problem, exposing corner cases and potential issues to non-technical collaborators.

 ## WHAT YOU'LL BE BUILDING:

-* Tools and apps that get used over and over by our organization and others.
+* Flawless HTML/CSS and clear, modern design and custom tools that send powerful messages out into the world & apply political pressure in the right places at the right time.
+* Solutions that achieve our goals by leveraging and customizing existing services (CRM, publishing tools, etc).
 * Internet wide infrastructure for large, decentralized actions across a coalition of websites.
-* Solutions that achieve our goals by leveraging and customizing existing services (CRM, publishing tools, etc).
-* Flawless HTML/CSS and clear, modern design and custom tools that send powerful messages out into the world & apply political pressure in the right places at the right time.

 ## THINGS THAT YOU MIGHT LIKE ABOUT THIS JOB: